Report on Government Services 2020

 Accessing homelessness services in Australia

 Systems for the assessment, intake, referral and ongoing case management of specialist homelessness services clients vary across states and territories, ranging from agency-based to centralised management models.
 This variation may affect data for specific performance indicators.
-Three broad summary categories are identified here — table 19A.38 summarises the intake and referral systems used in each jurisdiction and identifies the category with which they most closely align.
+Three broad summary categories are identified here — table 19.1 in the Homelessness services interpretative material summarises the intake and referral systems used in each jurisdiction and identifies the category with which they most closely align.

 - Community sector funding and support — Assessment of client needs and intake into services is managed by individual specialist homelessness service providers in line with State or Territory policies.
 Referral to other service providers is made if clients’ needs are not able to be met by the initial provider.
 These systems may be supported by a coordinating service that links clients to local specialist homelessness service providers.
 Coordinating services may also make an initial assessment of clients’ needs (but do not provide homelessness services directly).